sumit-18fb/currency-converter/README.md

 * Add conversion history
 * Improve overall UI/UX

-## 📌 Note

-This project is being developed as a **JavaScript practice project** to understand DOM manipulation, events, APIs, dropdowns, and dynamic web application functionality.
+This project is being developed as a JavaScript practice project to understand DOM manipulation, events, APIs, dropdowns, and dynamic web application functionality.

-**Status: 🚧 Work in Progress**
+Status: 🚧 Work in Progress